 Custom configurations can replace default settings for a fully managed experience from the moment a device boots up — shaving time off resources, logistics, and deployment.

 Locking down their application in Android Kiosk Mode, Parker’s can push new application versions remotely.
-They are excited that with EEA, they avoid any problematic and forced updates.
+They are excited that with Foundation, they avoid any problematic and forced updates.
 Unless they reconfigure and provision a device, it remains intact for at least 5+ years.

 Esper’s super-fast and reliable way to deploy their loyalty program without bringing in additional consultants or hiring a team of engineers saved Parker’s Kitchen time, resources, and headaches.
 The joint solution delivers best-of-class deployment speeds and a hands-off approach to updating and debugging kiosks post-launch.
 Parker’s got intelligent, hassle-free Android retail kiosks in record time: